 Cleaning your teeth is important.
-But if you use a water flosser, knowing how to clean your Waterpik is of equal importance.
+But once you’ve chosen your flosser, knowing how to clean your Waterpik is of equal importance.

 A water flosser that hasn’t been cleaned can introduce more bacteria in to your mouth, undoing the good that it achieves.
 In hard water areas, mineral deposits can form, causing your Waterpik to lose pressure and effectiveness, and even break down.